Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Poisson equation with parameter

 Before outlining the steps of this proof, we first show some preliminary bounds which will be used repeatedly.
 First, notice the following:

-by \eqref{eqn:SGdecayConc2} and Assumption \ref{ass:polGrowth} (\ref{ass:polGrowthDriftFast},\ref{ass:polGrowthDiffFast}), where we use the fact that that the coefficients $g$ and $A$ are differentiable with a bound on the derivative.
-Applying the semigroup to both sides of \eqref{eqn:elemBound1}, we get The LHS expression of \eqref{eqn:elemBound2} will appear in the representation formula for the difference quotient that we consider (see Step 1 below).
-If we differentiate the LHS of \eqref{eqn:elemBound1} we get the bounds
+by \eqref{eqn:SGdecayConc2} and Assumption \ref{ass:polGrowth} (\ref{ass:polGrowthDriftFast},\ref{ass:polGrowthDiffFast}), where we use the fact that that the coefficients $g$ and $A$ are differentiable with a bound on the derivative. {Here $C$ and $c$ are constants which may change line by line.} Applying the semigroup to both sides of \eqref{eqn:elemBound1}, we get The LHS expression of \eqref{eqn:elemBound2} will appear in the representation formula for the difference quotient that we consider (see Step 1 below).
+Similarly to what we have done to obtain \eqref{eqn:elemBound1}, we get the bounds

 and

 by \eqref{eqn:SGdecayConc} and Assumption \ref{ass:polGrowth} (\ref{ass:polGrowthDriftFast},\ref{ass:polGrowthDiffFast}).
 The final bound we need before outlining the structure of this proof is

 which follows from \eqref{eqn:SGdecayConc2} and Assumption \ref{ass:polGrowth} (\ref{ass:polGrowthDriftFast},\ref{ass:polGrowthDiffFast}).